Arbalest007/Pacman-State-Space-Search/README.md

 `conda deactivate`

-## Additional Info
+# Additional Info

-- Retrieve this code by either downloading a copy from Github or cloning the repository [here](https://github.com/Arbalest007/Pacman-State-Space-Search)
+- Retrieve the code by either downloading or cloning the repository [here](https://github.com/Arbalest007/Pacman-State-Space-Search)